SPACEPLATES Underwater Habitat

 The habitat is accessed from below through an entrance tube.
 It has a wooden floor and the total floor area (not including the tube area) is 6.74 m2.
 The height of the habitat is 2.96 m and the total volume is 12.6 m3.

-The habitat will be submerged in Sydney Harbor at the Australian Maritime Museum.
-It will be hanging from chains connected to the pier or pontoons.
-Legs ensure that in case of an accident where the anchoring fails and the habitat could fall to the bottom of the sea, the entrance will not be covered.
+The habitat is designed to be in equilibrium – the weight of the displaced water is balanced with the weight of the structure to make it float about 2 meters below water level.
+But for safety and technical reasons, it will be hanging from chains connected to the pier or pontoons, with technical equipment, such as a pump supplying fresh oxygen.
+Legs ensure that in case of an accident where the anchoring fails and the habitat could fall to the bottom of the sea, the entrance will not be covered, but the underwater house is not meant to be standing on its legs once it is placed at its site.